 Fluids next to solid surfaces or adjacent to solids have physical properties that differ from those found in the bulk phase.
-These new physical properties are in the focus of this research.
+These new physical properties of this nanometer thick interphase are in the focus of this research.

 The term “confinement” is often used to describe this nanometer thick interphase of fluid with new physical properties, which occurs in intensified form in a nanometer gap between two solids.